AdobeDocs/analytics.en/help/analyze/reports-analytics/report-settings.md

 # Report display settings and navigation

-Settings that define how all reports appear and information that aps the default menu options to their location in the simplified menu.
+Settings that define how all reports appear and information that maps the default menu options to their location in the simplified menu.

 ## Report display settings and navigation {#concept_09832A2CA0FF4982B1AA37C1B635220B}

-Settings that define how all reports appear and information that aps the default menu options to their location in the simplified menu.

 **[!UICONTROL Analytics]** > **[!UICONTROL Components]** > **[!UICONTROL Report Settings]**